wttech/acm/README.md

     def assets = repo.queryRaw("SELECT * FROM [dam:Asset] WHERE ISDESCENDANTNODE('/content/dam')").iterator()
     for (asset in assets) {
         if (context.isAborted()) {
-            // do clean up if needed
+            // Do clean when aborted
             break
         }
     }
-    // still remember to propagate abort status context.checkAborted()
+    // Still remember to propagate abort status context.checkAborted()
 }
 ```